 Check Out These 14 Unique Breakout Session Ideas

-If you’re hosting a conference, convention, or company retreat, then you’ll probably want to plan a few breakout sessions over the course of the event.
+If you’re hosting a conference, convention, or company retreat, then you’ll probably want to implement a few breakout session ideas over the course of the event.
 Even if you have incredible presentations and keynote speakers lined up, breakout sessions empower your attendees to interact with each other and apply the lessons they’ve learned throughout the day.
 Breakout sessions should take place in small groups and be relatively short and to the point, with concrete takeaways.

 1. Play the spectrogram game

-For example, you could ask your group to line up in order of their birth date, which requires them to interact with each other and learn who shares their birthday or birth month.
+For example, you could ask your group to line up in order of their birth date.
+This will require them to interact with each other and learn who shares their birthday or birth month.
 Then, ask them to line up in order of how excited they are about a new project or policy.
 Use all four corners of the room if you want to gauge opinion on an X-Y axis and create a true human spectrogram!

 2. Host lightning talks

 Lighting talks are a good way to break up the monotony of a packed presentation lineup.
 Lightning talks are short, typically no more than five or 10 minutes.
 You can invite attendees to give a talk on a subject of their choice for a change of pace from the main event programming.

 It allows your team to share a facet of their expertise, allowing everyone in the room to speak and learn something new.
 When it comes to stimulating breakout session ideas, lightning talks are among the most versatile.